 Whoever said that romance is dead clearly isn’t considering a picnic in Dublin.
-With so many dreamy backdrops to enchant, the place is a playground for those with a love for stunning surroundings.
+A romantic picnic idea with so many dreamy backdrops to enchant, this place is a playground for those with a love for stunning surroundings.

 The capital city indeed is famous for being the birthplace of Guinness and the staging ground of Bernard Shaw, James Joyce, and Oscar Wilde, among others, but it is also known for its endless beauty.